KiDS-WL/MultiBand_ImSim/paper_plots/README.md

-This directory contains all the plotting scripts used to produce figures in the paper.
+# Plotting scripts used to produce figures in the paper.

 The dependent plotting package is available [here](https://github.com/lshuns/Plotting)